 The Dean of Students (New York and Los Angeles) or Dean of Campus (South Beach) will meet with students observed to be experiencing serious psychological episodes within the community and/or demonstrating behaviors posing a health and/or safety risk to self.
 During this meeting, the Psychological Assessment Policy will be explained, and the student will have an opportunity to provide an explanation of the behaviors observed and/or the concerns reported.
 In consideration of the student's explanation and the concerns reported by members of the NYFA community, the Dean of Students or Dean of Campus will determine whether or not a psychological assessment is warranted.
-If the Dean of Students or Dean of Campus decides that a psychological assessment is needed, the Dean of Students or Dean of Campus will provide the student rationale supporting the decision.
+If the Dean of Students or Dean of Campus will provide the student rationale supporting the decision.